-CONSECH20 (“CONSErvation of 20th century concrete Cultural Heritage in urban changing environments”) is an European Project supported by the JPI CH Heritage in Changing Environments programme which will run from 2019 to 2021.
+CONSECH20 (“CONSErvation of 20th century concrete Cultural Heritage in urban changing environments”) was an European Project supported by the JPI CH Heritage in Changing Environments programme that ran from 2019 to mid-2022.

-CONSECH20 focuses on constructions built with 20th cent. historic concrete (primarily until 1960) with social interest in the sense of bringing people together (e.g. for recreation, inhabiting, working) to strengthen the link between society and 20th cent. architectural heritage.
-CONSECH20 will:
+CONSECH20 focused on constructions built with 20th cent. historic concrete (primarily until 1960) with social interest in the sense of bringing people together (e.g. for recreation, inhabiting, working) to strengthen the link between society and 20th cent. architectural heritage.
+The objectives were the following:

 (i) Increase the potential of 20th cent. historic concrete CH as a promotion vector for social integration and cultural tourism,